nop33/si/src/content/custom-page/about.md

       logo: ../../images/zulip-logo-gradient.png
 seo:
   title: About us
-  description: As a non-profit, SI can afford to focus on the longterm.
-We connect
+  description: We connect research with practice to support a risk- and
-    research with practice to support a risk- and resilience-focused multilateralism enhanced by science.
-Our tools, knowledge and community help international policy networks cope with complexity, uncertainty, competing objectives and the glut of information.
+    resilience-focused multilateralism enhanced by science.
+Our tools, knowledge and community help to cope with the glut of information, competing objectives, complexity and uncertainty.
+Based in Geneva, Switzerland, we support policy networks centred around the United Nations, the European Union and national governments.
+As a non-profit, SI can afford to focus on producing long-term sustainable solutions.
 ---